Borja Iglesias: Betis

 On 14 August 2019, Iglesias moved to Real Betis after agreeing to a five-year deal for a fee of €28 million, reuniting with his former Espanyol manager Rubi.
-He struggled with just three goals as the team finished 15th in his debut campaign, and received a red card on 20 February at the end of a goalless draw at CD Leganés for pushing an opposition coach.
+He struggled with just three goals as the team finished 15th in his debut campaign, and received a red card on 20 February at the end of a goalless draw at Leganés for pushing an opposition coach.
 In 2020–21, he contributed 13 goals – 11 in the league – to clinch a Europa League place.

 On 3 March 2022, in the second leg of the semi-finals of the Copa del Rey against Rayo Vallecano, Iglesias scored in stoppage time to ensure his team a 1–1 draw and a spot in the final.
 In the decisive match on 23 April, he opened a 1–1 draw with Valencia as his team won on penalties; he also topped the tournament's individual charts at five, and was the final's most valuable player.

 Iglesias opened the 2022–23 season with six goals in six games, earning himself the accolade of La Liga Player of the Month for August.
 On 6 November, both he and teammate Nabil Fekir (as well as Gonzalo Montiel for the opposition) received straight red cards in an eventual 1–1 home draw with Sevilla in the Seville derby.

 Iglesias scored only twice from 18 appearances in the first part of 2023–24, failing to find the net in the domestic league.
-On 27 January 2024, he was sent on loan to Bundesliga club Bayer 04 Leverkusen until the end of the campaign, with a reported option to buy for €8 million; he arrived to cover for the injured Victor Boniface.
+On 27 January 2024, he was sent on loan to Bundesliga club Bayer Leverkusen until the end of the campaign, with a reported option to buy for €8 million; he arrived to cover for the injured Victor Boniface.
 He totalled ten games during his spell, winning a domestic double but failing to score in the process.

 Return to Celta

 On 19 July 2024, Iglesias returned to Celta on a season-long loan.
-He scored a squad-best 11 goals while veteran Iago Aspas added ten, and they qualified for the Europa League after finishing seventh; this included his first hat-trick in the top division on 19 April 2025, a fruitless one as it was in a 4–3 away loss against eventual champions FC Barcelona.
+He scored a squad-best 11 goals while veteran Iago Aspas added ten, and they qualified for the Europa League after finishing seventh; this included his first hat-trick in the top division on 19 April 2025, a fruitless one as it was in a 4–3 away loss against eventual champions Barcelona.

 Iglesias signed a permanent two-year contract with the club on 12 August 2025, with an option for an additional year.